electron/symbolicate-mac/README.md

 in a `cache` folder relative to the module.
 These files are large (~300MB) and may take some time download initially.

+Symbolicating may take some time since the frameworks loaded are quite large.
+Expect each line in the file to take up to 5 seconds to symbolicate.

 ```
 npm install electron-atos
 ```